sosper30/eep520/week1/Lecture1_README.md

 Code Editor
 ===

-- A very good editor for the C and C++ code is Visual Studio.
+- A very good editor for the C and C++ code is VS Code.
 - Free: [https://code.visualstudio.com/](https://code.visualstudio.com/)
 - Has syntax highlighting, autocomplete, extensions.
 - Other editors we like: Atom, Sublime.